jameshorton2486/kollect-it-marketplace/README.md

    - Drag-and-drop or browse to upload
    - Multiple images per product (up to 8)
    - Auto-resize to max 1600px width
-   - Cloudinary CDN for fast, optimized delivery
+   - ImageKit CDN for fast, optimized delivery
    - Drag to reorder images
    - Delete unwanted images
    - Visual thumbnails with "Main" badge